Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 <br>
 ## INSIGHTS AND FINDINGS

-* Fintech led in overall unicorn creation, showing rapid growth, especially in 2021.
+* **Fintech** led in overall unicorn creation, showing **rapid growth**, especially in **2021**.
-* Internet Software & Services consistently produced a large number of unicorns year after year.
+* **Internet Software & Services** consistently produced a **large number of unicorns year after year**.
-* E-Commerce & Direct-to-Consumer had fewer unicorns compared to the other tw,o but maintained strong average valuations.
+* **E-Commerce & Direct-to-Consumer** had **fewer unicorns compared to the other two**, but maintained **strong average valuations**.
 * Valuations were highest in 2019 across industries, showing a possible cooling-off in later years despite higher unicorn counts.
-* The rise in 2021 unicorn counts reflects global investor enthusiasm and easier access to funding.
+* The **rise in 2021 unicorn counts** reflects global investor enthusiasm and easier access to funding.
 <br>

 ## RECOMMENDATIONS

-* Investment firms should prioritize Fintech as it shows the strongest momentum and sheer scale of unicorn creation.
+* Investment firms should **prioritize Fintech** as it shows the **strongest momentum and sheer scale of unicorn creation**.
-* Internet Software & Services remains a safe bet with consistency and proven year-over-year performance.
+* Internet Software & Services remains a **safe bet with consistency and proven year-over-year performance**.
-* E-Commerce unicorns, though fewer, display healthy valuations and could offer selective high-return opportunities.
+* E-Commerce unicorns, though fewer, display **healthy valuations and could offer selective high-return opportunities*/*.
-* Continuous tracking of valuations is necessary since higher unicorn counts don’t always mean higher valuations — market dynamics shift fast.
+* **Continuous tracking of valuations is necessary** since higher unicorn counts don’t always mean higher valuations — **market dynamics shift fast**.
-* Diversifying across these three industries may provide the firm both stability (software) and aggressive growth (fintech/e-commerce).
+* Diversifying across these three industries **may provide the firm both stability (software) and aggressive growth** (fintech/e-commerce).
 <br>

 ## FINAL NOTES

 This project demonstrated how SQL can uncover meaningful business insights from structured data.
 By narrowing analysis to the top three industries, we provided the investment firm with a clear, evidence-backed picture of where the unicorn ecosystem is thriving.
-These findings help guide smarter portfolio strategies, ensuring decisions are based on industry performance trends rather than speculation.
+These findings help guide **smarter portfolio strategies, ensuring decisions are based on industry performance trends rather than speculation**.
 Future extensions of this analysis could include geographical comparisons or investor-specific performance to give an even more targeted investment strategy.
 <br>
 <br>